automotive-grade-linux/docs-agl/docs/getting-started/machines/R-Car-Starter-Kit-gen3.md

 ------------ aglsetup.sh: Done
 [snip]
 ```
-* If you encounters this issue, or any other unwanted behavior, you can fix the error mentioned and then clean up by removing the “$AGL_TOP/build” directory then launch the procedure again.
+If you encounter this issue, or any other unwanted behavior, you can fix the error mentioned and then clean up by removing the “$AGL_TOP/build” directory then re-launch the procedure again.

-* After this command, the working directory is changed to $AGL_TOP/build.
+After this command, the working directory is changed to $AGL_TOP/build.

-* Users may want to check that the board is correctly selected in the environment:
+Users may want to check that the board is correctly selected in the environment:

 ```
 grep -w -e "^MACHINE =" $AGL_TOP/build/conf/local.conf